Dangerous Animals in North America

 Food Source: Moose, deer, sheep, elk, fish, & sometimes humans

-Defense Tactics: Keep campsites clean and hang your food up in trees, out of their reach.
-Try not to startle or surprise them and always keep a good distance away.
-Should you encounter one, never make eye-contact, for they may take that as a challenge.
+Defense Tactics: Keep campsites clean and hang your food up in trees, out of the bear's reach.
+Try not to startle or surprise them and always keep a good distance.
+Should you encounter one, avoid making direct eye-contact so they don't feel threatened or challenged.
 Stand tall, speak softly, and slowly back away.
 If the bear decides to charge you, stand your ground because often times it will be a bluff.
-Don't try and run from a bear because they will easily catch and dispose of you.
-Lastly, if the bear does start attacking you, either play dead and protect your neck, or punch him in the nose, one of the bear's few sensitive spots.
-There are also bear-repellants you can buy for protection.
+Try not to run from a bear because they will easily catch and dispose of you.
+If there are nearby trees, try climbing up as high as you can since Grizzlies are poor climbers when fully grown.
+Lastly, if the bear does start attacking you, either play dead while protecting your neck, or aim your fists at the nose, one of the bear's few sensitive spots.
+There are also bear repellants & sprays you can buy for protection.

 Black Bear